-- Do routine annual maintenance on backup generators.
+- During slow periods of the year, such as January, do routine annual maintenance on backup generators and supplemental pumps to make sure they are in good working condition.
 Replace old stored fuel with new, fresh fuel.
 Replace fuel filters, test all generator circuits, and make sure you have all necessary supplies on hand, including spare belts and fuel filters. - Ensure that all essential equipment functions when powered by the backup generator.